Clarkston High School (Michigan)

 Clarkston High School is a public high school located in Independence Township, Michigan.
-It is the only high school in the Clarkston Community Schools.
+It is the only high school in the Clarkston Community Schools school district.

 History

 Clarkston High School used to be in Clarkston, Michigan.
 The third Clarkston School was built in 1910 on Main Street (M-15).

 By the time the fourth Clarkston School was completed in 1930 in Independence Township, the area's population had started to decline.
 After World War II, Independence Township's population began to boom.
 In 1952, Clarkston Community Schools was formed and Clarkston and Andersonville Elementary Schools were completed, leaving the 6th-to-12th graders as sole occupants at the newly renamed Clarkston High School.
 Expansions were made in the mid-1950s.
 By the end of the decade the building could not be expanded anymore, and in 1960, the fifth Clarkston High School was built across the street (although its official address was 6595 Middle Lake Road).
 The 1930 building became Clarkston Junior High.

 The 1960 building remained unchanged until major renovations were made in 1993 when freshmen were allowed to attend the school for the first time since 1969.
 Unfortunately the renovations were not enough to handle nearly 2,000 students, and in 1998 the current building was opened.
 The 1960 building would be refitted as Clarkston Middle School until 2005, when it underwent renovations and became Clarkston Junior High, which hosts grades eight and nine.
 That same year, Sashabaw Middle School, which hosted students from the eastern half of the district, was renovated and now holds only grades six and seven.

 In November 2022, a school bond proposal of around $197,500,000 USD was approved for district-wide improvements.
 This included improvements of security systems, a new junior high and a replacement of an aging building system.
 As of 2024, the new junior high school plans are still being reviewed and work has not started.